alexcrist/neural-network/README.md

 When the network is first made, all the connections' weights are set to random values between 0 and 1.
 To train the network, instantiate a Trainer object with the network to be trained as a parameter.
-Run Trainer.train() with valid input and output data to train the network.
+Run Trainer.train() with valid input and output data to train the network

----

 ## Restrictions and problems